Interview with Eva Hertz [EH]

 EH: Naye, naye.

-AS: How would you say, I know that he doesn’t
+AS: How would you say, I know that he doesn’t have any money.

 EH: Ich vases das er kaen geld hat.

 EH: Sommer, vinter…How do you say fall?
 Sprutyohr.

 AS: And spring?